2019 Alberta wildfires: Chuckegg Creek wildfire HWF042

 By May 28, Global News described it as a "monster."
 According to Alberta Wildfire's Christie Tucker, between 12:00 noon on May 29 and 4 a.m. on May 30, the Chuckegg Creek fire grew by 80,000 hectares 80 sqkm to 230,000 hectares 2,300 sqkm.
 Tucker said that it was unusual for a wildfire to move so quickly especially at night.

 HWF042 spread northwest near Watt Mountain, and south towards Paddle Prairie in the Peace River Forest Area.

 The Paddle Prairie Metis Settlement, which is about 72 km south of the High Level on the Mackenzie Highway, had to evacuate without much warning.
 Fifteen homes in the community were completely destroyed.
 Concerns were raised about the lack of outside support from structural firefighters.
 According to Christi Tucker, the heavy smoke made it difficult for outside structural firefighters and structural protection units to fly into the settlement so already present structural firefighters were protecting buildings and infrastructure.
 Tucker also said that the fire was moving so fast it was hard to get ahead of it.

 Grande Prairie District

 The Grande Prairie Area was categorized as very high danger of wildfires on May 30, 2019.
 No large wildfires were reported in the region.

-Lac La Biche Area
+Lac La Biche District

 From March to the end of August 2019, there were 142 wildfires in the Lac La Biche Area.